12 Natural Tips for Beautiful Hairs You Probably Didn't Know

 Millet, oats, and barley are good sources of silicon.
 Silicon-rich herbs help you increase silicon uptake.

 The bamboo takes a special place in this context.
 It has more than 70 percent of a very high proportion of silicon.
-Apart from that, Horsetail and the stinging nettle are good silicon sources.
+Apart from that, Horsetail and stinging nettle are good silicon sources.

-Tip 8: Meat consumption & hair problems
+Tip 8: Meat Consumption & Hair Problems

-Meat, sausages or fat cheese shouldn’t be consumed in large portions.
+Meat, sausages, or fat cheese shouldn't be consumed in large portions.
 Japanese researchers have found that hair loss can be associated with increased sebum production.

-Tip 9: Saw Palmetto & hair loss
+Tip 9: Saw Palmetto and Hair Loss

 The fruits of Saw Palmetto (Serenoa repens) are sometimes used to treat hair loss.
 A study by the journal “The Journal of Alternative and Complementary Medicine” has shown that the daily intake of fruits of saw palmetto can positively affect hair growth.